-It is likely that local government funding settlements will reduce further in the coming three to five years at the same time as demand for services and costs are rising so the amount the Council spends each year will have to reduce accordingly.
+It is likely that local government funding settlements will fail to keep pace with inflationary pressures which results in a real terms reduction in funding.
 Whilst there is uncertainty about the precise levels of reduction each year, it is inevitable that some hard decisions will have to be taken to ensure the Council lives within its means and continues to deliver its priorities.
-However, the Council's record of delivery in identifying and achieving savings while managing reserves and balances carefully results in a high degree of confidence that the Council will continue to deliver effective services while providing some investment in the new Corporate Plan during this challenging period.
+However, the Council's record of delivery in identifying and achieving savings while managing reserves and balances carefully results in a high degree of confidence that the Council will continue to deliver effective services while providing some investment in Council Priorities during this challenging period.

 Reform of local government in Wales remains on the national agenda but proposals are not yet finalised.
-The integration of some social care and health provision across the region will continue to progress during 2019/20 and is likely to develop further in future years.
+The integration of some social care and health provision across the region progressed during 2019/20 and is likely to develop further in future years.

-Full details of the Council's budget for 2019/20, including details of service budgets, the Housing Revenue Account and Capital budgets can be found in the Budget Summary document which will be presented to Cabinet in June 2019 as part of the Finance Report.
+Full details of the Council's budget for 2020/21, including details of service budgets, the Housing Revenue Account and Capital budgets can be found in the Budget Summary document which will be presented to Cabinet in July 2020 as part of the Finance Report.

-There is a high level of uncertainty about the implications of Britain leaving the European Union.
+There is still a high level of uncertainty about the implications of Britain leaving the European Union.
 At the current time it is not possible to predict which path will be taken and whether asset values and the discount rate will consequently change.
 The assumption has been made that this will not significantly impair the value of the Council's assets or change the discount rate.
 The assumption made will need to be reviewed regularly.